February 12-19 2020

 Las Alcobas | Breakfast, Lunch

 Valentine’s Day is arguably more popular in Mexico than the USA, and so we devote this day to Diego Rivera and Frida Kahlo, two of the most important figures in Mexico’s modern history.
 Their fascinating relationship lasted a lifetime and inspired some of the country’s most iconic modern art.
 Dr. Silva joins us again at the Anahuacalli Museum, designed by Diego Rivera, who consulted with Frank Lloyd Wright on its creation, and completed by his friend Juan O’ Gorman upon Rivera’s death.
 Inspired by Fallingwater, where he and Frida visited the Kaufmanns in 1929, the hulking, lava stone structure bears little resemblance to Wright’s masterpiece, but the result is an impressive structure that houses Rivera’s vast collection of Pre-Columbian art.
 Next, visit the rationalist home/studios of Kahlo and Rivera designed by Juan O’Gorman, as well as the architect’s own studio/home next door.
 Relax during an al fresco late lunch in an old hacienda before moving on to UNAM, the National Autonomous University of Mexico, for a walking tour of select buildings.
 Our day ends with an exclusive, after-hours visit to the Museo Frida Kahlo.
 Known as the “Blue House,” so named for the vibrant color of Kahlo’s colonial family home, this immensely popular landmark features a luxurious courtyard garden and a fine collection of objects, photographs and paintings.
 The addition designed by O’Gorman includes Frida’s studio and an adjacent small and large bedroom.
 Together they tell the story of her painful and fascinating life.
-Return to the hotel for an evening at leisure.
-Dinner reservations, many of which can be made online, are recommended on this popular holiday.
+The festivities will extend into the evening, including music, cocktails and appetizers.

 Las Alcobas | Breakfast, Lunch